Pacific Fleet commander to retire in wake of deadly crashes

 Admiral Scott Swift was in charge of the Pacific Fleet during the period this summer when two different ship crashes left 17 sailors dead.

-Swift said that Chief of Naval Operations John Richardson told him earlier Monday that he would not be re-nominated for the post.
+Swift said that Chief of Naval Operations John Richardson told him that he would not be nominated for the Pacific Command post, which is senior to Pacific Fleet.

 Swift has been the head of the U.S. fleet since 2015, serving as a regional leader during the deadly crashes of the USS Fitzgerald and USS McCain in June and August, respectively.